 By Monica Braat

-What does writing for students with significant disabilities look like?
+What does writing for students with significant cognitive disabilities look like?
 How can we engage them in the process of writing?

 It is important not to mistake tasks that develop matching, memorizing, copying or fine motor skills with the learning process of writing.
 Students with disabilities need to experience the same processes as those without when developing writing.
 They need to scribble and explore and progress from being emergent to conventional writers.